jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 &nbsp;

 It's difficult to evaluate these estimates using only this graph, but one thing we can note is the size of the intervals.
 Many of them overlap significantly with a free throw percentage of $90\%$ and higher.
-This is an extremely high percentage, close to getting you on the top [50 all-time lists](http://www.iweblists.com/sports/basketball/FreeThrowPercent_s.html).
+This is an extremely high percentage, which is apparently close to getting you onto the top [50 all-time list](http://www.iweblists.com/sports/basketball/FreeThrowPercent_s.html).
 So it seems like the no-pooling formulation overestimates the player's abilities.

+Here is probably where I should note that I'm not particularly familiar with the difference between a good and great free throw percentage, but some Googling can go a long way.

 &nbsp;

-### Partial Pooling - Use all players to estimate base $\theta$
+### Partial Pooling - Hierarchical Model

 We ideally want a balance between the two extremes of no-pooling and complete-pooling, and this comes in the form of a partially pooled model.
 This model has a very subtle but important difference to the `no pooling` model which is in how we generate $\alpha_i$.
 Instead of sampling $\alpha_i$ directly from $N(1, 1)$, we estimate the mean, $\mu$, and standard deviation, $\sigma$, of $p(\alpha_i)$ using hyper-priors.
 Here, $\mu$ can be interpreted as the population chance of success.
+This difference may seem inconsequential but in small data settings, it makes the world of difference.

 $$ p(y_i \mid K_i, \theta_i) = \text{Binomial}(K_i, \theta) $$